apache/spark/CONTRIBUTING.rst

 ------------------------------------

 The constraint files are generated automatically by the CI job.
 Sometimes however it is needed to regenerate them manually (committers only).
-For example when master build did not succeed for quite some time).
+For example when main build did not succeed for quite some time).
 This can be done by running this (it utilizes parallel preparation of the constraints):

 .. code-block:: bash